rogerthomas84/draggyDroppy/README.md

 ## Known Issues:

-When dragging and dropping, the `accept` parameter is ignored.
+* When dragging and dropping, the `accept` parameter is ignored.
+I have no plan on resolving this issue though as development on this stopped some time ago.
+Fixes are welcomed!
+* Uploads are in parallel, which can cause problems (obvs)